run-ai/docs/docs/developer/cluster-api/reference/training.md

      The intended usage of this workload. possible values are "Template": this workload is used as the base for other workloads.
 "Submit": this workload is used for submitting a job and/or other Kubernetes resources.

+   userId	<Object>
+     The user ID ("Subject" in the jwt-token) of the authenticated user who owns the workload.
+The data might be used for authentication or authorization purposes.

    username	<Object>
      Display-only field describing the user who owns the workload.
 The data is